guymers/foobie/modules/docs/src/main/mdoc/docs/11-Arrays.md

 ### Setting Up

-Again we set up a transactor and pull in YOLO mode.
+Again we set up a transactor.
 We also need an import to get PostgreSQL-specific type mappings.

 ```scala mdoc:silent
 import doobie.*